sam-byron/babylm-baseline/monitoring.md

   - `train.loss`, `train.avg_loss`
   - `val.loss`, `val.mlm_acc`
   - If your logs use slash notation (e.g., `train/loss`), pass those literal names.
 - `--x-key`: X-axis column.
 Defaults to `step`.
-If present in your logs, you can use others, like `epoch`.
+Use `global_step` to avoid per-epoch overlap on the x-axis.
 - `--smooth`: Moving average window (integer).
 Use `0` or omit to disable smoothing.
+See also `--smooth-mode`.
 - `--out`: Output PNG path.
 If omitted and `--show` is used, the plot displays without saving.
 - `--show`: Display an interactive window.
+- `--prefer-avg`: Prefer `train.avg_loss` over `train.loss` when present (less noisy).
+- `--force-line`: Force line plots (connect sparse points like validation into a continuous line).
+- `--smooth-mode`: Smoother type when `--smooth>0`.
+Options: `mean` (default), `centered`, `ema`, `median`.
+- `--clip-pct`, `--clip-low-pct`: Clip metric values to upper/lower percentiles (e.g., `--clip-low-pct 1 --clip-pct 99`).
+Useful to suppress rare spikes before smoothing.
+- `--downsample`: Downsample by x-key bin size (e.g., `--downsample 50` groups 50 adjacent points) prior to smoothing.

 ### Data handling details

 - The parser expands nested `metrics` dicts in each JSON line so you can address metrics as flat names (e.g., `train.loss`).
+The plotter also aliases dotted and slashed names both ways (e.g., `train.loss` <-> `train/loss`, `val.loss` <-> `val/loss`).
 - If your file is empty or contains only non-metric entries, the tool will warn you.
 - When comparing multiple inputs, the legend labels are taken from file names.
+- If both `epoch` and `step` are present, choosing `--x-key global_step` computes a monotonic index across epochs to prevent overlap.
+The data is sorted by the selected x-key before plotting.
+- With `--prefer-avg`, the tool will map `train.loss` to `train.avg_loss` for plotting and also create a shadow column so downstream tools that expect `train.loss` still work.

 ### Troubleshooting

+- “Stripes” or steps overlapped across epochs: use `--x-key global_step`.
+- Validation points not connected: add `--force-line`.
+- Loss is too noisy: add `--prefer-avg`, increase `--smooth`, try `--smooth-mode centered` or `--smooth-mode ema`, and optionally `--downsample 50`.
+- Sharp spikes remain: clip tails before smoothing: `--clip-low-pct 1 --clip-pct 99`.
 - “Empty DataFrame provided to plot_metrics”: your file had no recognized metric columns.
 Ensure records contain a `metrics` object or top-level metric keys.
 - Metric names differ: inspect a few lines in the JSONL to confirm the exact keys (e.g., `train.loss` vs `train/loss`).
-Use those exact names with `--metrics`.
-- Very noisy curves: increase `--smooth` (e.g., 20–100) to visualize trends.
+The plotter aliases common dotted/slashed variants automatically.

 ## Jupyter workflow (notebooks/metrics_viewer.ipynb)